William M. Meredith School: History

+In 2017, there was consideration of establishing a lottery in order to enter the kindergarten at Meredith as there were too many families seeking to send children to the school.
+Several area parents felt anxiety towards this possibility, as they specifically bought houses or rented apartments in the Meredith catchment area so they could use the school.

-In 2018, the school was awarded the National Blue Ribbon award..
+In 2018, the school was awarded the National Blue Ribbon award.

 In 2019 one of the school's teachers, Lea DiRusso was exposed to cancer from Meredith Elementary asbestos.
 This led a talk with the School District of Philadelphia which then removed asbestos from many school district buildings and schools.

 Student body

 In 2017 the school had 517 students.
 Most of them originated from the surrounding area while some commuted from elsewhere.
 Graham described Meredith's student body as "diverse and stable with high attendance".
-As of 2018 about 20% of the students are below the poverty line.
+That year, 64% of the students were non-Hispanic white.
+That is compared with the School District of Philadelphia as a whole, which was 49% Black and 25% Hispanic/Latino as of the 2023-24 school year.
+As of 2018 about 20% of the students are below the poverty line, and that figure for 2017 was 26%.

 Feeder patterns

 Neighborhoods assigned to Meredith are also assigned to Furness High School.